Alabama Baptist State Board of Missions: Education

 The Judson Female Institute was established by members of Siloam Baptist Church of Marion, opening on January 7, 1839.

 It was renamed Judson College in 1903.

 The purpose was to provide a Christian education to female students.
 Judson College remained affiliated with the ABSC throughout its history until it closed.
 It permanently ceased its academic operations on July 31, 2021.

 Samford University was founded by the Alabama Baptists in 1841 as Howard College in Marion and moved to Birmingham in 1887.
 The college gained university status and changed its name in 1965.
 The college became a ministry of the convention and its trustees were elected by the convention for most of the university's history.
 Samford's formal connection to the ABSC ended in 2017, but the two bodies still work with each other in various ways.
 It is now Alabama's largest private university with an endowment of more than $327 million and an enrollment of 5,791 students as of Fall 2023.

 The Alabama Baptist State Convention agreed in 1959 to build and operate a college in Mobile if the community provided sufficient funds, which was achieved.
 Mobile College was chartered in 1961 and became the University of Mobile in 1993.
-The university remains affiliated with the ABsC.
+The university remains affiliated with the ABSC.

 Baptist Foundation of Alabama

-Formed in 1940 as the ABC's trust agency, today the Baptist Foundation of Alabama manages over $230 million in assets for individuals, churches, and Baptist entities.
+Formed in 1940 as the ABC's trust agency, as of 2010 the Baptist Foundation of Alabama managed over $230 million in assets for individuals, churches, and Baptist entities.